About us

 The Centre also provides independent advice to state and federal governments on social, regulatory and environmental impacts of the gas sector.
 We are regular contributors to policy debate, and an active participant in community seminars and meetings.

 The Centre draws on the extensive research and educational capabilities within The University of Queensland, with more than 100 researchers from across UQ undertaking research through the UQ CNG.
-In addition to academic partners across Australia (e.g. University of Newcastle), researchers work internationally with collaborators from the University of Waikato, NZ; University of Alberta, Canada; and the University of British Columbia, Canada.
+In addition to academic partners across Australia and internationally.

 Investment has benefitted more than 100 PhD and Masters students who have contributed to research projects in the Centre and who now work in technical and social roles in energy companies globally.